tan-d-vu/spotify-downloader/README.md

                         URL(s) of Sptofy songs or playlists to download.
 If a playlist is given, append "|[TRACK NUMBERS]" to URL to specify which tracks to download.
 Example:
                         'https://open.spotify.com/playlist/mYpl4YLi5T|1,4,15-' to download the first, fourth, and fifteenth to the end.
 If not specified, all tracks are downloaded.
   -f FILENAME, --filename FILENAME, --filename-template FILENAME
-                        Specify custom filename template using variables '{title}', '{artist}', '{album}', and '{track_num}'.
+                        Specify custom filename template using variables '{title}', '{artist}', and '{track_num}'.
+Defaults to '{title} - {artist}'.
   -d {lucida,spotifydown}, --downloader {lucida,spotifydown}
                         Specify download server to use.
+Defaults to 'lucida'.
   -t {mp3-320,mp3-256,mp3-128,ogg-320,ogg-256,ogg-128,original}, --file-type {mp3-320,mp3-256,mp3-128,ogg-320,ogg-256,ogg-128,original}
                         Specify audio file format to download.
 Must be one of mp3-320, mp3-256, mp3-128, ogg-320, ogg-256, ogg-128, original.
+Defaults to 'mp3-320'.
   -o OUTPUT, --output OUTPUT
-                        Path to directory where tracks should be downloaded to -c, --create-dir      Create the output directory if it does not exist.
+                        Path to directory where tracks should be downloaded to.
+Defaults to 'C:\Users\mattj\Downloads' -c, --create-dir      Create the output directory if it does not exist.
   -p {skip,overwrite,append_number}, --duplicate-download-handling {skip,overwrite,append_number}
-                        Don't download a song if the file already exists in the output directory.
+                        How to handle if a track already exists at the download location.
+Defaults to 'skip'.
   -k CONFIG_FILE, --config-file CONFIG_FILE
                         Path to JSON containing download instructions.
   --retry-failed-downloads RETRY_FAILED_DOWNLOADS
                         Number of times to retry failed downloads.
+Defaults to 0.
   --cfg-file CFG_FILE   Path to .cfg file used for user default settings if not using `$HOME/.spotify_dl.cfg`.
+  --debug               Debug mode.
   -s, --skip-duplicate-downloads
                         [To be deprecated] Don't download a song if the file already exists in the output directory.
-  --debug               Debug mode.
+Defaults to True.
 ```

 ### Cfg file